nitin1259/exercise-project/readme.md

 ## The challenge

-The objective is to build a single interactive page to display a list of top 10 voted `Posts` and their associated `Comments`.
+Objective is to build a single interactive page to display a list of top 10 voted `Posts` and their associated `Comments`.

 ![Sample](./example.png)